visit-dav/visit/src/doc/cli_manual/functions.rst

   SetPlotDescription(index, description) -> integer

-index : type
+index : integer
-    The index of the plot within the plot list.
+    The integer index of the plot within the plot list.

-description : type
+description : list
-    A new description that will be shown in the plot list so the plot can be identified readily.
+    A new description srting that will be shown in the plot list so the plot can be identified readily.

-return value : integer
+return type : CLI_return_t
     The SetPlotDescription function returns 1 on success and 0 on failure.